PolyTouch/ScrollView.js/README.md

 ScrollView
 ====================================

-ScrollView is a Javascript library which makes containers scrollable..
+ScrollView is a Javascript library which makes containers scrollable.
 Unlike a native Scrolling this allows a more advanced handling which includes inertia, border bounce and continues eventing on mobile devices.

 This library is inspired by Matteo's [iScroll](http://iscrolljs.com/) which is a great piece of code.
 I used to rely on it beforehand, however I wrote my own library to support multi touch, to have real DOM events and a slightly better performance.
 If you are looking for a scrolling library with extensive browser support and way more features, please go for [iScroll](http://iscrolljs.com/) which is the more complete product.